How can we make economical use of the means of capturing data for `hands-free` ?

-Using our precise knowledge of what our software can do to replace certain hardware functions, and its compatibility with older versions of Android, let’s delve into your hardware reserves to build an economical and functional data capture solution!
+Using our software capabilities to replace certain hardware functions, and given their compatibility with older versions of Android, Apple iOS, and Windows (including the IoT version), let’s dig into your stockpile of old or unused hardware to build a cost-effective and functional data capture solution!

 Here’s a list of input devices whose assembly we’ll be looking at, and the trade-offs between economy, ease of use and speed:

-- the camera: software analysis of the image and extraction of 2 types of data: characters by OCR or barcodes by barcode image detection,
+• the camera: software analysis of the image and extraction of two types of data: characters via OCR or barcodes via barcode image detection; even a webcam can be used to read codes!

-- the imager integrated on professional machines, which ultimately produces exactly the same result via hardware, but under constant lighting conditions,
+• the imager integrated into professional terminals, which ultimately produces the same result more quickly using hardware with constant lighting,

-- an external imager or scanner (1D) via Bluetooth, there’s the “douchette” that takes one hand or the “bague” that leaves the hands free,
+• an external imager or scanner (1D) via Bluetooth or USB; there is a handheld scanner that can be held in one hand or a ring scanner that leaves your hands free,

-Our custom developments and standard apps can capture this data as it arrives on an Android device, sending it to the right place in the application to maintain consistency and speed of capture whatever the means of acquisition.
+Our customised developments and standard apps enable us to capture data entering through any of these means, sending it to the right place in the application to maintain consistency and speed of entry regardless of the means of acquisition.

 Let’s take a look at the possible assemblies, and then classify them.